jibanCat/sierra_2021/README.md

 ### Compile option 2: Overleaf

 Overleaf is a cloud-based LaTex editor.
-It handle the environment for us.
-The LaTex environment is installed in their server, so there is not need to install.
+It handles the environment for us.
+The LaTex environment is installed on their server, so no need to install anything.

 At this **GitHub repo**, click **Code** -> **Download ZIP**.